brendanmurty/murty.io/README.md

 Where `YYYY` is the current year, and `xxx` is the revision number for that year.

+This script will:

+- Update the content in [CHANGELOG.md](CHANGELOG.md)
-This script will update [CHANGELOG.md](CHANGELOG.md), create a new Git Tag and push changes up to the origin repository.
+- Create a new Git Tag
+- Push changes up to the origin repository

-**Note that the [deployment workflow](.github/workflows/deployment.yml) will automatically trigger when new Git Tags are pushed to the origin repository.**
+- Start a Vapor deployment to the `production` environment defined in [vapor.yml](vapor.yml)